ddev/ddev/docs/content/users/quickstart.md

 ddev launch
 ```

-* DDEV will install all everything in your `requirements.txt` or `pyproject.toml` into a `venv`.
+* DDEV will install everything in your `requirements.txt` or `pyproject.toml` into a `venv`.
 This takes a little while on first startup.
 * DDEV appends a stanza to your settings file which includes the DDEV settings only if running in DDEV context.
 * You can watch the `pip install` in real time on that first slow startup with `ddev logs -f` in another window.
 * If your `requirements.txt` includes `psycopg2` it requires build tools, so either set `ddev config --web-extra-packages=build-essential` or change your requirement to `psycopg2-binary`.